marekmacku/printf/README.md

 #### Integer to String Conversion (`ft_itoa`)
 - **Algorithm**: Repeated division by 10, storing remainders as digits
 - **Edge Cases**: Handles zero, negative numbers, and minimum integer value
-- **Time Complexity**: O(log₁₀ n) where n is the number
-- **Space Complexity**: O(log₁₀ n) for the string buffer

 #### Hexadecimal Conversion (`ft_ultoa_base`)
 - **Algorithm**: Repeated division by 16, using a lookup table for hex digits
 - **Optimization**: Uses a conditional string for uppercase/lowercase hex characters
-- **Time Complexity**: O(log₁₆ n)
-- **Space Complexity**: O(log₁₆ n)

 #### Pointer Conversion
 - **Algorithm**: Casts pointer to `unsigned long`, then converts to hexadecimal
 - **Special Case**: Handles NULL pointers by printing "0x0"

-### Design Choices

-1. **Modular Function Design**: Each format specifier has its own handler function, making the code maintainable and easy to extend.

-2. **Dynamic Memory Allocation**: Numbers are converted to strings using heap-allocated buffers.
-While this adds memory management overhead, it allows for clean separation of concerns and handles numbers of any size within type limits.

-3. **Direct Write System Calls**: Uses `write()` system call directly instead of buffered I/O, matching the standard `printf` behavior for character counting accuracy.

-4. **Return Value Tracking**: Each function returns the number of characters printed, allowing the main function to accurately track and return the total count.

 ## Resources